bananabenana/ChimeraX_scripts/colour_residues/README.md

 # Colouring protein structure residues
-Ever wanted to colour a 3D protein structure as a structure heatmap, programatically?
-Well now you can.
+This script allows you to craete a protein structure heatmap, colouring by residue programatically.

 ## Quick usage